 The Review page contains the review article title, followed by the related information of the article, such as the published date, publisher, and the device it is on.
 To the right side is the game image, and the game title description.
 Below them is the upvote and downvote button, but called GR8(great) or H8(hate) in this case.
+At the bottom of the page users can reply to the article with a form.
 To the bottom right of the page users can go to the next article in terms of published date.